timidri/puppet-dellemc-unity/README.md

     Note that it is also possible to specify the `port` but it's `443` by default.

+1. The module needs the `rest-client` gem to function.
+Install the gem:

+    ```shell
+    sudo /opt/puppetlabs/puppet/bin/gem install faraday-cookie_jar --no-ri --no-rdoc
+    ```

+1. The bolt tasks also need the `rest-client` gem to be available in the bolt gem path to for the tasks to function.
+Install the gem:

+    ```shell
+    sudo /opt/puppetlabs/bolt/bin/gem install faraday-cookie_jar --no-ri --no-rdoc
+    ```

 ## Usage

 ### Resource Types